 Buyers may also consider suing the online vendor.
 Strictly speaking, it is technically possible to bring a law suit against the vendor.
 Under section 11 of the Electronic Transactions Act, a valid contract may be formed through electronic communication.
 Therefore, if it is a valid contract, a buyer can maintain a legal action against the seller for non-delivery under section 51 of the Sale of Goods Act.

-As lawsuits are expensive, bringing a law suit may not be the most practical solution.
-The costs involved in bringing a lawsuit entails can easily surpass the amount the buyer is trying to recover, especially since it is rare for buyers to purchase very expensive items online.
+However, as lawsuits are expensive, bringing a law suit may not be the most practical solution.
+The costs involved in bringing a lawsuit can easily surpass the amount the buyer is trying to recover (i.e. the cost of the purchase).

 It should also be noted that even if a buyer falls within the definition of a consumer under section 2 of the Consumer Protection (Fair Trading) Act (CPFTA), the CPFTA (and particularly, its lemon laws) applies more specifically to unfair practices and non-conforming goods rather than the non-delivery of items.